chrisorozco1097/masking_tool/README.md

 <br><code>$ source .bashrc</code></br>
 <br><code>$ mkvirtualenv --python=python3 python_env</code></br>
 <br><code>$ workon python_env</code></br>
-<br><i>(Note that "python_env" is a sugested name, you can replace it with any desired name for your environment)</i></br>
+<br><i>(Note that "python_env" is a suggested name, you can replace it with any desired name for your environment)</i></br>
 <br>And finally when you're done working you can deactivate the environment with:</br>
 <br><code>$ deactivate</code></br>

 - ### Running the tool

-Once you're in your own environment acces to the desired location and type the following commands:
+Once you're in your own environment access to the desired location and type the following commands:
 <br><code>$ git clone https://github.com/chrisorozco1097/masking_tool</code></br>
 <br><code>$ cd masking_tool</code></br>
 <br>Now install the requirements</br>
 <br><code>$ pip install -r requirements.txt</code></br>
 <br>And finally execute the tool:</br>
 <br><code>$ python brain_mask.py --target_dir path_to_your_directory</code></br>
-<br>If you don't specify a directory the tool wil target the .nii files found in the local directory.</br>
+<br>If you don't specify a directory the tool will target the .nii files found in the local directory.</br>
-<br>You will have to activate the enviroment every time you want to run the tool.</br>
+<br>You will have to activate the environment every time you want to run the tool.</br>